Affordable scheduling and team communication for small businesses, but less flexible for growing teams

 Time clock and tracking

-I like how the system transforms any smartphone into a time clock app, making it convenient for employees to clock in and out from anywhere.
-Additionally, an optional kiosk time tracker—which enables you to use any device as a shared time clock terminal—is available for fixed locations.
+I like how Sling transforms any smartphone into a time clock app, making it convenient for employees to clock in and out from anywhere.
+Additionally, an optional kiosk time tracker (which enables you to use any device as a shared time clock terminal) is available for fixed locations.
 This is ideal for settings where employees start and end their shifts at a common point.

 The software tracks all aspects of employee hours, including regular time, overtime, and holidays.
 It also includes geofencing capabilities (GPS-based virtual boundaries), which help you ensure employees are where they should be when clocking in or out.

-Enabling the time clock function also gives you a number of sub-settings and options.
+Enabling the time clock function also gives you a number of sub-settings and options, such as geofencing controls, early clock-in permissions, and auto-clock out enablement.

 However, while the app works seamlessly on the desktop, I’ve found that the mobile app lacks some functionality.
 For example, it would be beneficial if the mobile app could display the total number of employee hours.
 This way, you wouldn’t have to use the desktop version to check on an employee’s hours before approving their request to pick up an extra shift.